Brukarnamn/Old-Bifrost/README.md

   user writes.

 * Output a custom message when a user join or leaves.
+  With the exception of usernames matching a customizable "URL-filter".

-* Output the audit log to a "primary" server channel for the Ban, Kick, Username, Nickname, Avatar, MessageDelete events.
+* Output the audit log to a "primary" server channel for the Ban, Kick, and MessageDelete events.
-  Output the audit log to a "secondary" server channel for the MessageDelete event with more detailed information.
+  Output the audit log to a "secondary" server channel for the MessageDelete event with more detailed information, in addition to the Avatar, Username, and Nickname events.

 ## To-do list

 * Blacklist of user-ids that will flag the moderators if any of these user-id should join.

-* Auto-ban of users with username and/or nick spelled as an url.

-* Handle the server role events so the bot does not need to be restarted if you change any of your role names.
-  Your configuration file might still need to be changed though.

 ## Known issues

 * The server's role names need to be uniquely spelled for the mapping from role command into role names to work properly.

-    Test_123456789012345678 → Test Role Name
+  * Test_123456789012345678 → Test Role Name
-    Test_234567890123456789 → Test Role Name
+  * Test_234567890123456789 → Test Role Name

+  Both map into the same.

 ## Installation